uploadcare/file-uploader-examples/examples/vue-uploader/README.md

 ### Options API vs. Composition API

 One of the examples, “Real-life form”, contains a [FileUploader](src/components/FileUploader) component which provides Vue-friendly API for the rest of the example.
-There are File Uploader inside of this component and nowhere else.
+There is a File Uploader inside this component and nowhere else.

 However, Vue 3 supports two different API styles: Options API and Composition API.
 We do not know which one you prefer, so we have implemented the example twice.